emile-66/doc-projs/start-sprint-jira/sprint-in-jira.md

 ### Add existing issues to the sprint

-If you there are issues in the backlog you want to add to the sprint, click and drag the issue from the backlog to be under the desired sprint.
+If there are issues in the backlog you want to add to the sprint, click and drag the issue from the backlog to be under the desired sprint.

 **Warning:** Avoid deleting issues as they cannot be recovered.
 Instead, mark them as Done.